SATURDAY

 11am - 5pm, Arena (Saturday Only)

-Young festival attendees can participate in children’s activities in the Barnefest area.
+Young festival attendees can participate in children’s games and activities in the Barnefest area.
 Children under 12 need to be accompanied by an adult.

 OPTOG - FESTIVAL PARADE